fearlessgeekmedia/xbpsman/README.md

 ## Changelog

+### v.0.17 - tbd
+* Found the color on the menu doesn't change in Cool Retro Term, so I put `=>` in front of what is selected in case your terminal emulator doesn't show the selected item's background color.

 ### v.0.16 - 08/19/2024
 * Fixed a bug where in packages with a period in the name, it didn't get the whole filename.